 Tip: Use this option if you think you might want the test variations later.

-This option retains all variations but delivers only the winning variation to users.
+This option retains all variations but delivers only the winning variation to new visitors.

 Adjust the ratios within the A/B Tests tab to exclusively display the winning variation to new visitors.
 This ensures that your audience immediately experiences the best UI, and you can keep the other variations for future use.